ZODIAC CIPHERS

 It has regularly been stated that there was an approximate four year hiatus in Zodiac communications from 1974 to the arrival of the "I am back with you" letter on April 24th 1978.
 If you believe in this 4 year absence of Zodiac communications, then the following information from page 204 of Robert Graysmith's Zodiac paperback book should be of interest.
 Despite Robert Graysmith often playing loose with the facts of this case, the following information within his book concerns Inspector David Toschi directly.

 It stated that on March 13th 1978 at 2300 hours (just over a month before the "I am back with you" letter) somebody made a sinister phone call to an individual living in the Mission District of San Francisco, whose home voice recorder had stored the message.
 Apparently David Toschi responded to this incident.
 When played, the message read "This is the Zodiac.
-Tell the press I am back in San Francisco".
+Tell the press that I am back in San Francisco".
 The reportee stated he has no idea why the call came to him.
 Over four years had elapsed since the January 29th 1974 Exorcist letter, yet here we have a malicious phone call from somebody claiming to be Zodiac with the words "I am back", just over a month before the April 24th 1978 letter mailed to the San Francisco Chronicle stating "I am back with you".
-Another comparison between the two is "Tell the press I am back" and "Tell herb caen I am here".
+Another comparison between the two is "Tell the press that I am back" and "Tell herb caen I am here".
 Both concerning the newspapers.
 Herb Caen was a San Francisco humorist and journalist whose daily column ran in the San Francisco Chronicle for nearly sixty years.

 PictureInspector David Toschi